MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ## Account Types

-The Microsoft Edge program in [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons) offers both individual and company accounts.
+The Microsoft Edge program in [Partner Center][MicrosoftPartnerCenter] offers both individual and company accounts.
 Either type of account gives you access to publish Extensions to the Microsoft Edge Addons catalog \(Microsoft Edge Addons\) and to participate in any Microsoft program.

 Company accounts are intended for organizations and businesses.
 For company accounts, we require greater verification to confirm that you have authorization to set up the account for your company.
 Individual accounts are usually appropriate for a single developer working on their own.